(Horchata de Pepitas)

-This decadent adaptation of horchata is spiked with cinnamon and dark chocolate, making it a delightful liquid dessert.
+pepitas.
+This decadent adaptation, spiked with cinnamon and dark chocolate, tastes rich and nutty and makes a delightful liquid dessert.

 - 1 cup long-grain white rice